Kiwi shoppers spent $1.6 billion online on physical goods in quarter four of 2023 (Q4 2023), up 5% on Q4 2022.

 Q4 2023’s key shopping days

-As previously mentioned the 4th quarter of the year is traditionally characterised by a steady climb of online spend towards a sharp increase around Black Friday/Cyber Monday.
+Historically, the 4th quarter is characterised by a steady climb of online spend towards a sharp increase around Black Friday/Cyber Monday.
 This is followed by a steady decline towards Christmas.
 Q4 2023 largely followed this trend, apart from higher than usual spending in the week immediately before Christmas and on Boxing Day.

-The tougher retail environment of recent years has seen an increased number of retailers treat the November/December period as an extended sales period, rather than a series of individual sales events seen in previous years.
-“Black Friday” sales largely started in early November and carried through to early December to be ‘re-labelled’ as Christmas sales.
+The tougher retail environment of recent years has seen an increasing number of retailers treat the November/December period as an extended sales period, rather than the series of individual sales events of a few years ago.
+"Black Friday” sales largely started in early November and carried through to early December to be ‘re-labelled’ as Christmas sales.
 This was particularly noticeable this year, with many sales carrying through into January as “New Year’s” or “Summer” sales.

 NZ POST’S TIP